IEvangelist/azure-cosmos-dotnet-repository/docs/event-sourcing/src/getting-started/README.md

 ---
 title: Overview
 lang: en-GB
 description: This set of libraries helps implementing an event sourcing architecture with Cosmos DB.
-It aims to lower the entry barrier and the improve time to market of an application that would benefit from an ES architecture.
+It aims to lower the entry barrier and to improve time to market of an application that would benefit from an ES architecture.
 ---

 # Overview